 - 1. From Setup, enter Rename Tabs and Labels in the Quick Find box, then select Rename Tabs and Labels. - 2.
-Select your default language from the Select Language drop-down list at the top of the page.

-3. Click Edit next to the tab you want to rename.
-Click Reset to revert to a tab's original name.

-Note: You can't reset custom object tab names.
+Select your default language from the Select Language drop-down list at the top of the page. - Note: In Hebrew, we recommend keeping tab renaming to a minimum because variable gender in verbs is not supported and verbs can lose gender agreement. - 3.
+Click Edit next to the tab you want to rename.
+Click Reset to revert to a tab's original name. - Note: You can't reset custom object tab names.

-4. Enter the singular and plural forms of the new tab name.
+- 4. Enter the singular and plural forms of the new tab name.
 Also, if applicable for the language, select Starts with a vowel sound for labels that start with a vowel to ensure that Salesforce uses the proper article (such as "a" or "an").
 Then click Next.

-When you rename a tab or an object, you can't use the name of another standard tab, custom object, external object, or custom tab.

-5. Enter your labels for the standard field labels and other user interface elements.
+When you rename a tab or an object, you can't use the name of another standard tab, custom object, external object, or custom tab - 5.
+Enter your labels for the standard field labels and other user interface elements.
 Be sure to enter both a singular and plural form for each label that requires it.
-Select Starts with a vowel sound for labels that start with a vowel.

-Note: Some standard fields, such as Created By and Last Modified By, are purposely omitted from renaming because they track system information.
+Select Starts with a vowel sound for labels that start with a vowel. - Note: Some standard fields, such as Created By and Last Modified By, are purposely omitted from renaming because they track system information.